Project TypePARALLEL PETROLEUM PIPELINE

 Crews worked in shifts around the clock to complete 12 crossings along the route (a project valued at close to $35M).
 Crossings included rail lines, rivers and roadways.
 In total, four heavy rigs were employed – including two from the Crossing Group’s Canadian operations.

 The 1067 mm (42 in) pipe approaches the maximum size for horizontal directional drilling, and the heavy wall thickness (over an inch) made the pipe heavy to work with.
 The majority of sites required us to drill through heavy rock.
 All of these factors required us to open a large diameter hole: between 1372 mm and 1473 mm (54 in and 58 in).
 The parallel lines were drilled approximately 18 m (60 ft) apart.
 Our crews overcame these challenges and consistently came out in the target zone.
-The HDD Company completed all 12 of its assigned crossings with zero incremental releases (IRs).
+The HDD Company completed all 12 of its assigned crossings with inadvertent releases (IRs).